 Rabbi Carter joined PSJC in 2000.
 She received her ordination from the Jewish Theological Seminary in 1997, having studied both in Jerusalem and at the University of Judaism.
 Prior to beginning her position at PSJC, Rabbi Carter served for three years as Director of Cleveland Metro Hillel and Assistant Executive Director of Cleveland Hillel.
 She was also Auxiliary Rabbi at Park Synagogue, a Conservative congregation in Cleveland.
 Rabbi Carter has extensive experience with informal Jewish education, having spent many years as an educator at Jewish summer camps and youth programs.

 Inspired by her extensive experience, Rabbi Carter is committed to finding ways to engage and excite those who are searching for meaning in Judaism.
 With an understanding that no single path is right for everyone, she strives to provide “many roads to the palace” of Jewish living.
-She is committed to building an inclusive Jewish community in which exploration and creativity are encouraged, and where the dignity of every human being is honored and celebrated.
-A native Midwesterner, Rabbi Carter is thrilled to call Brooklyn home, and can often be found wandering through Prospect Park with her partner Eden, their daughter Noa, and dog, Tali.
+She is committed to building an inclusive Jewish community in which exploration and creativity are encouraged and where the dignity of every human being is honored and celebrated.
+A native Midwesterner, Rabbi Carter is thrilled to call Brooklyn home and can often be found wandering through Prospect Park with her partner Eden, their daughter Noa, and dog, Rocky Road.

 Judy Ribnick, C.S.W., M.A.

 Judy’s love of music was cultivated west of the Hudson in Minneapolis, where she studied voice.
-PSJC Cantor Ribnick has served as High Holiday cantor for 34 consecutive years, including 24 years at the piano and was deeply immersed inclarinet, synagogue and Jewish communal life.
-Her interest in the Jewish community led her to the Jewish Theological Seminary and to Columbia University where she obtained Masters degrees in Jewish Studies and Social Work.
-She has worked full-time at DOROT, inc., a New York City-based agency serving the elderly, for more than 32 years, where she is Director of Community Services.
-After hours, Judy cantors monthly at PSJC and periodically at Congregation Beth Simchat Torah.
-She lends her voice and clarinet to other Shabbat, holiday and lifecycle events.
+PSJC Cantor Ribnick has served as High Holiday cantor for 34 consecutive years, including 24 years at the piano, and was deeply immersed in clarinet, synagogue, and Jewish communal life.
+Her interest in the Jewish community led her to the Jewish Theological Seminary and to Columbia University, where she obtained Masters degrees in Jewish Studies and Social Work.
+She worked full-time at DOROT, Inc., a New York City-based agency serving the elderly, for more than 32 years, as the Director of Community Services.
+She is currently the Director of Aging Together.
+After hours, Judy cantors monthly at PSJC and lends her voice and clarinet to other Shabbat, holiday, and lifecycle events.
 Judy is a member of Romemu and Congregation Beth Simchat Torah and is delighted to be part of the PSJC community.
 Judy and her spouse, Diane, live in Manhattan.

 Aileen has been working in the field of Jewish education since shortly after her own Bat Mitzvah.
 She holds a BA in Psychology from Goucher College, as well as an MA in Jewish Education from Hebrew College and an MA in Jewish Studies from the Reconstructionist Rabbinical College.
 Aileen came to PSJC with a broad background in progressive Jewish education, including serving as a houseparent at a Jewish boarding school, curriculum development for supplementary programs, implementing an informal Jewish learning programming on a college campus, and directing the children’s program for the National Havurah Committee Summer Institute.
-In addition to directing the Hebrew School, Aileen works with the Family Programming committee, the Shaarei Mitzvah (pre-B’nai mitzvah) program, and leads a family education Shabbat program bi-weekly at PSJC.
+Aileen lives in Park Slope with her family, including two young kiddos.

 Patrick Francis joined the PSJC staff as the Facilities Manager in April of 2013 after completing a degree in HVAC and Facilities Management at the Technical Career Institute in New York.
 Originally from Jamaica, West Indies, he moved to the US and later joined the Navy.
 Patrick served our country proudly for 25 years.
 He has truly enjoyed becoming “a part of the family.”
 He is the father of 3 and a grandfather of 2.
 You will see him on Shabbat and all other major events, so please take a moment to introduce yourself.